New & Used Volkswagen Beetle: In Depth

 GET A FREE PRICE QUOTE

-The Volkswagen Beetle has been around for a number of decades, but the most recent third generation is completely new.
-It's offered as either a three-door hatchback or a two-door convertible that carries plenty of style and history along with it.
+The Volkswagen Beetle has been around for many decades, but the most recent third generation is completely new.
+It's available as either a three-door hatchback or a two-door convertible that carries plenty of style and history along with it.